The Wrythe: Toponymy and human history

+The name "The Wrythe" is thought to derive from the Old English /raɪð/, meaning a small stream or spring.
+A spring rose on the site of the BP garage opposite, and there were small ponds on the green in the mid-18th century.
+The area is first recorded in 1229 as Rithe, and later as le Ryth (1450) and la Rye (1484).
+The first reference to the local area as Rye Common is found in tithe records from 1847 and the modern spelling "Wrythe" first appears on the Ordnance Survey map of 1867.

 The Wrythe area's history dates back to the Roman era.
 However, it remained largely undeveloped until the 18th century, with large development taking place in the 1930s.
-The population of the associated ward is 10,384 residents.
+The population of The Wrythe ward is 10,384 residents.

 Facilities

-The Wrythe, about 1 mi from the centre of Carshalton, has many independent restaurants and shops including a Marks & Spencer food store and a branch of competitor Nisa.
+The Wrythe, about 1 mi from the centre of Carshalton, has a small number of independent restaurants and shops including a Sainsbury's Local and a Marks & Spencer food store.

 Carshalton College is located in the Wrythe area, and it also contains four primary schools: